White slave propaganda

-White slave propaganda is the term given to publicity, especially photograph and woodcuts, and also novels, articles, and popular lectures, about biracial and pure white slaves.
-Their examples were used during and prior to the American Civil War to further the abolitionist cause and to raise money for the education of former slaves.
-The images included children with predominantly European features photographed alongside dark-skinned adult slaves with typically African features.
-It was intended to shock the viewing audiences with a reminder that slaves shared their humanity, and evidence that slaves did not belong in the category of the "Other".
+White slave propaganda was a kind of publicity, especially photograph and woodcuts, and also novels, articles, and popular lectures, about enslaved people who were biracial or white in appearance.
+Their examples were used during and prior to the American Civil War to further the abolitionist cause and to raise money for the education of former enslaved people.

+The images included children with predominantly European features photographed alongside dark-skinned enslaved adults with typically African features.
+All these people, including the seemingly white children, were classified as black under the one-drop rule, as they had both black and white ancestry.
+It was intended to shock the viewing audiences with a reminder that enslaved people shared their humanity, and evidence that enslaved people did not belong in the category of the "Other".

 Historical background

-Sexual exploitation of slaves by their masters, master's sons, overseers, or other powerful white men was common in the United States.
-(See Children of the plantation.)
-By the 1860 Census, mixed-race slaves constituted about 10% of the 4 million slaves enumerated; they were more numerous in the Upper South.
-Slavery had existed for a longer time there, and in the generally smaller holdings, slaves had lived more closely with white workers and masters, leading to more contact between the groups.
+Sexual exploitation of enslaved people by their masters, masters' sons, overseers, or other powerful white men was common in the United States.
+By the 1860 Census, mixed-race enslaved people constituted about 10% of the 4 million enslaved people enumerated; they were more numerous in the Upper South.
+Slavery had existed for a longer time there, and in the generally smaller holdings, enslaved people had lived more closely with white workers and masters, leading to more contact between the groups.
 The scale of the sexual exploitation is suggested by research that show the DNA of contemporary African Americans is, on average, 24% European in origin.

-An analysis of the WPA Slave Narrative Collection, collected in the 1930s, shows that, when women discussed parentage at all, about one-third of these women ex-slaves said they had given birth to a child with a white father, or were themselves the child of a white father.
+An analysis of the WPA Slave Narrative Collection, collected in the 1930s, shows that, when women discussed parentage at all, about one-third of these formerly enslaved women said they had given birth to a child with a white father, or were themselves the child of a white father.
 The plight of these mixed-race slaves, especially as children, was often publicized as a way to further the abolitionist cause.

 Some pro-slavery activists wanted slavery legalized nationwide, overruling state prohibitions.
-They suggested there was no reason why slavery should be limited to blacks.
+They suggested there was no reason why slavery should be limited to Black people.
 They said that Northern white laborers would actually have better lives as slaves.